Well, you only need a website if you want to be successful.

 Answer basic questions quickly.

-We live in an age of NOW, where consumers want the information they seek immediately—meaning your company’s website should answer each of the questions above without the user needing to scroll down the page at all.
+We live in an age of NOW, where consumers want the information they seek immediately.
+This means your company’s website should answer each of the questions above without the user needing to scroll down the page at all.
+The importance of website design in facilitating this immediate understanding cannot be overstated.

 Expand your reach.